 Marsden saddled up four of the twelve runners and the result, for him at least, smacked of something from the world of the Brothers Grimm.
 Not only did Furious show them a clean pair of heels from the half-mile, but Even Song nudged the favourite out of second money.
 Ernest Clarke had been trying to win either a Breeders’ Plate or a Gimcrack Stakes for years via James Scobie, and here he’d done it with a Sydney trainer.
 From the moment Furious squandered that Gimcrack field, greatness beckoned.
+She might have been as quiet as a lamb in the stables, but she was fury on the track with the most delightful daisy-cutting action that could reel-off furlongs in effortless style.
 Both fillies went to Melbourne for the Maribyrnong Plate, and it was only the penalty that stopped the flying daughter of The Welkin from landing the coveted spring double, going under by a neck to Antarian, to whom she was conceding 5lb.

 That 1920-21 racing season proved memorable for Ernest Clarke.
 As if owning the best filly north of the Murray wasn’t glorious enough, the canny proprietor of the Melton Stud also owned the best in the south.
 Isa, in the hands of James Scobie, was proving every bit as worthy as her illustrious siblings.
 Although she showed precocity on the training tracks in early spring, an accident caused her to be put by, and her racecourse debut didn’t come until the V.R.C.
 Autumn Meeting.
 In 1921 the V.R.C. had considerably enhanced the stakes for both the Sires’ Produce Stakes and the Ascot Vale Stakes over previous years, and Isa managed to pull off the double, winning the Sires’ on debut to continue The Welkin’s remarkable record in those races.
 Unlike Furious, Isa wasn’t a tall filly but was of a neat, stout conformation, and in the Sires’, she showed far more speed than both the minor place-getters, Antarian and Sefton, respective winners of the Maribyrnong Plate and Debutant Stakes.
 When James Scobie announced that he was taking Isa as part of his team to Randwick, it set up the intriguing prospect of a clash between Ernest Clarke’s two brilliant chestnuts to determine just which one was the season’s champion juvenile filly.
 Business commitments prevented Clarke from making the trip.
 He missed a classic duel.